Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Make the filling:

-- Add the remaining filling ingredients and mix until all ingredients are well combined.
+- Add the remaining filling ingredients and mix until all ingredients are combined.
 Avoid over-mixing the batter as it can cause the cheesecake to rise quickly and fall in the oven.

 - Pour the pumpkin cheesecake batter into your cake pan and smooth the surface with a spoon.
 Tap the cheesecake on your kitchen bench a few times to remove any air bubbles.